gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 There is one significant shortcut that we took here.
 Failover is designed to be manual at this point.
 This could be a considerable source of downtime, and we may improve this practice in further iterations of our platform.

 It is important to note why we took this risk: to enable automatic failover we would have to write a bulletproof failover script that maximizes availability and minimizes data consistency risks.
-With a bug in the failover automation, we could risk data consistency issues that are potentionally more difficult to handle than downtimes.
+With a bug in the failover automation, we could risk data consistency issues that are potentially more difficult to handle than downtimes.
 Basically we optimized for operational simplicity, and a good enough uptime.

 Now judging a good enough uptime comes down to the reader as Gimlet does not provide an SLA at this point, but let me leave you with two thoughts:

 - A 99,5% availability, an industry wide standard for SaaS platforms, means a yearly 1.83 days of downtime.
 A 99% availability means a 3.65 days downtime a year.
 This last one practically means that our whole team could be on vacation in the jungles of Brazil, travel back to Europe, open their laptops and do the database failover and we would still be faster than three days.
 It goes without saying that we are not planning to travel to the jungles of Brazil without anyone being on call.

 - It is good to look up at this point what [SLA Amazon's RDS databases provide](https://aws.amazon.com/rds/sla/).
 They are kind of mushy on the topic: *"AWS will use commercially reasonable efforts"* and if they fail, they give your money back in credits.
-Ten percent if they are between 99-99.95% availability, 25% percent if they between 95 and 99 percent, and all the money otherwise.
-In practical terms, they can be down for 18days a year and you only get back one fourth of your money.
+Ten percent if they are between 99-99.95% availability, 25% percent if they are between 95 and 99 percent, and all the money otherwise.
+In practical terms, they can be down for 18 days a year and you only get back one fourth of your money.

 ### Gitops: drinking our own champagne